TrueWarg/vorbild/README.md

 ```
 If an item doesn't contain `value` then it must be specified by the user.

-In the example above we have
+Taking into account example above:

 ```json
 [